 If an adult tries to groom your then 13 year old via social media, they will be able to argue that they thought they were talking to another adult.
 Remember to update their details, check their privacy settings, and talk to them about which pictures they use for their profile, so they’re safe online.
 Thank you.

 The NSPCC (click link) offers guidance on how to set up parental controls, to:

 Grooming happens both online and in person.
 Groomers will hide their true intentions and may spend a long time gaining a child's trust.
 Groomers may try to gain the trust of a whole family to allow them to be left alone with a child and if they work with children they may use similar tactics with their colleagues.

 They may also use secrets and intimidation to control children or online social networks

-Safer Internet Day 2018 was celebrated globally on Tuesday 6th February 2018 with the slogan “Create, Connect and Share Respect: A better internet starts with you” and it provided a fantastic opportunity to engage with children about their digital lives.
-As a school we feel that an ongoing conversation with your children about internet safety is extremely important.
-Please find below a Parent's Pack that we hope you will enjoy and use to keep your child safe.
+Safer Internet Day 2021 was celebrated and engaged with by our school and it provided a fantastic opportunity to engage with children about their digital lives particularly at a time that home learning was going on.
+As a school we feel that an ongoing conversation with our pupils about internet safety is extremely important.
+Please see below a Young Persons Charter 2021 which sums up children's aspirations for a better internet.

-Please find opposite an online safety newsletter that we hope will be of interest to you and keep you up to date with fresh information.
+Please find below an online safety message that we hope will be of interest to you and keep you up to date with fresh information.

 Remember, you can always talk to a parent, carer or teacher if you are worried about how you use or how friends are using technology.